ASC Announces Revival and Tour of 2012’s Hit Six Stories Tall

 SEE A HERO.
 BE A HERO.

 Bringing original shows to the stage takes considerable effort.
 We develop our new plays in conversation with community to ensure that they are immediately relevant to the lives of young Chicagoans.
-Our play making process was recognized by the National Theatre of Scotland, and they have commissioned us to create a new work and bring it to Scotland in October!
-To help fund our participation, we have just embarked on a matching grant campaign with a goal of raising $10,000.
-If, by June 30, we can raise $10,000, that amount will be matched by our Auxiliary Board!
-No contribution is too small.
-We'll need every penny to reach our goal!
-Give online at: adventurestage.org/give.
+Our play making process was recently recognized by the National Theatre of Scotland as well as The Mellon Foundation and our commitment to the young people of Chicago was recognized by Allstate.
+Any amount you can give will support our work and have immediate impact.
+You can give online at: adventurestage.org/give.

 Adventure Stage Chicago Receives Allstate Insurance Company Grant